Irritable Bowel Syndrome (IBS)

 What is irritable bowel syndrome (IBS)?

-Irritable bowel syndrome (IBS) is one of the most common ailments of the bowel (intestines) and affects an estimated 15% of people in the US.
+Irritable bowel syndrome (IBS) is one of the most common ailments of the bowel (intestines).
 The term, irritable bowel, is not a particularly accurate one since it implies that the bowel is responding irritably to normal stimuli, and this may or may not be the case.
 The several terms used for IBS, including spastic colon, spastic colitis, and mucous colitis, attest to the difficulty of getting a descriptive handle on the ailment.
 Moreover, each of the other names is itself as problematic as the term IBS.

 IBS is best described as a functional disease.
 The concept of functional disease is particularly useful when discussing diseases of the gastrointestinal tract.
 The concept applies to the muscular organs of the gastrointestinal tract; the esophagus, stomach, small intestine, gallbladder, and colon.
 What is meant by the term, functional, is that either the muscles of the organs or the nerves that control the organs are not working normally, and, as a result, the organs do not function normally.
 The nerves that control the organs include not only the nerves that lie within the muscles of the organs but also the nerves of the spinal cord and brain to which they are connected.